shupx/sim_px4_drone/README.md

 The orignial complete old version of marsim is at https://github.com/hku-mars/MARSIM

+> In marsim, the y=0 plane is a virtual floor even if there is no floor point clouds in the pcd file.

 #### local_sensing_sim

 ROS wrapper of marsim_render and other sensors (TODO).